tacogips/zikeiretsu-rs/README.md

 ## zikeiretsu-rs
-A  toy time seriese DB
+A toy time series DB

-## Motivation
+## Features
-TODO wrtie
+- Nanoseconds accuracy timestamp
+- Multiple values in a datapoint
+- Sync with Cloud storage

 ## Structure of Files